dice-project/DICE-Deployment-Service/doc/AdminGuide.md

 The OpenStack inputs consist of the following information:

-* `agent_user`: defines the name of the Linux user pre-installed and available at the VMs provisionned from the cloud image.
+* `{ ubuntu | centos }_agent_user`: defines the name of the Linux
+  user pre-installed and available at the VMs provisionned from the cloud image.
   This user has to be a sudoer, configured to run sudo without a password prompt.
-On Ubunutu 14.04 server, that is usually `ubuntu`.
+The `ubuntu_agent_user` is used on Ubunutu 14.04 servers, and there it is usually `ubuntu`.
+The `centos_agent_user` will be used on CentOS 7 servers, where the value is usually `centos`.
-* `{ small | medium | large }_image_id`: the UUID of the VM image to be used for provisionning a small, a medium or a large VM instance.
-All three can have the same value.
+* `{ ubuntu | centos }_image_id`: the UUID of the VM image to be used for provisionning an Ubunutu 14.04 or CentOS 7 VM instance, respectively.
 * `{ small | medium | large }_flavor_id`: the UUID of the image flavour to
   be used when provisionning the VMs.
 A small instance normally has 512 MB of RAM, the medium instance has 1 GB or 2 GB of RAM, a large instance has